Sebubu/hueybug_taskregister/README.md

 + periodic_task_2
 + periodic_task_1
 ```
-Thus the both periodic tasks are executed although only one is associated with the huey1 instance.
+Thus both periodic tasks are executed although only one is associated with the huey1 instance.

 ## Bug djhuey
 This is an example with the new djhuey pull request.